GrossDesignCo/concordance-app-poc/public/scripture/proverbs/proverbs-8/proverbs-8.englishNatural.md

 in being-strong the fountains of the abyss.

-In his placing to the sea his decree, and the waters will pass his mouth not; in his inscribing the foundations of land. and I was beside him a master-craftsman, and I was delights day day, laughing to his face in all time.
+In his placing to the sea his decree, and the waters will pass his mouth not; in his inscribing the foundations of land.

+and I was beside him a master-craftsman, and I was darlings day day, laughing to his face in all time.

+laughing in the world of his land, and my darlings the sons of Earth (Adam).